 The phrase "to come full circle” is an idiom that refers to something — whether a person, place or thing — ending up in the same place it started.
 It most commonly refers to people.
 As an idiomatic expression, which is a figure of speech, it must be interpreted because it does not literally mean what it says.
 In this instance, “full circle” refers to the fact that a circle ends in the same place that it starts, because drawing or otherwise creating a circle requires a full revolution, which puts one back where the circle began.
-This can be transferred to the fact that people sometimes begin where they started in terms of attitude, beliefs or career.
+This can be transferred to the fact that people sometimes end where they started in terms of attitude, beliefs or career.

 In terms of professions, a person might go through a series of jobs in various fields before deciding he actually likes a previous profession, possibly even the one in which he began.
 A person might begin his career as a chef, only to become disillusioned and leave the kitchen for a job as a bank teller.
 He then might decide he doesn’t like the bank and get a job managing an office, only to figure out that neither the bank nor the office is the place for him.
 If he then decides that being a chef wasn’t so bad and goes back to that career, it can be said that he came full circle.